-A fixed number of iterations are executed in a specified period of time.
-Since iteration execution time can vary because of test logic or the system-under-test responding more slowly, this executor will try to compensate by running a variable number of VUs—including potentially initializing more in the middle of the test—in order to meet the configured iteration rate.
+A fixed number of iterations are started in a specified period of time.
+This executor will continue to start iterations at the given rate as long as there are VUs available to run them.
+Since iteration execution time can vary because of test logic or the system-under-test responding more slowly, this executor will try to compensate by running a variable number of VUs—including potentially initializing more in the middle of the test—to meet the configured iteration rate.
 This approach is useful for a more accurate representation of RPS, for example.

-In addition to the common configuration options this executor also adds the following options:
+Besides the common configuration options, this executor has the following options: